gimbalabs/poa-dev-course-1/session-05.md

 3. Create a ```branch``` and use ```git checkout [branchname]``` to work on it
 4. Add styles to ```developers/index.js``` and to ```developers/[id].js```
 5. Push your new branch to ```https://github.com/gimbalabs/poa-style-competition```

+James will ask Kyle about winget errors
+Buky - send screenshots of errors so we can look at these together